draftable/compare-api-python-client/README.md

 - `kind`
   The type of export to perfom (see below)

-The follow export kinds are supported for the `kind` parameter:
+The following export kinds are supported for the `kind` parameter:

 - `single_page`
   Exports only the right-side of the comparison with highlights and deletion markers